-THE LATEST – Stellar Wind firmly occupies the top spot in this division; she’s better at age five than she’s ever been and is 3-for-3 this year, all in Grade 1’s, in 2017.
-The John Sadler-trained filly worked six furlongs in 1:13 3/5 at Santa Anita Oct.
-14 in company with That’s a Lady (see workout).
+Stellar Wind firmly occupies the top spot in older filly and mare division but must face an usually powerful group of 3-year-olds in the Distaff.
+She’s better at age five than she’s ever been and is 3-for-3 this year, all in Grade 1’s, in 2017.

 Abel Tasman made a premature move in the Cotillion S.-G1 at Parx Sept.
 23 and was understandably worn down late by It Tiz Well, losing little despite her second place finish.
-In her previous start, the Baffert-trained filly was a smart winner of the Mother Goose S.-G2 over Elate in a race that in retrospect looks even stronger than initially given credit for.
-Abel Tasman worked five furlongs in 1:00 2/5 at Santa Anita Oct.
-15 in company with Zipman (see workout).
+In her previous start, the Baffert-trained filly was a smart winner of the C.A.A.
+Oaks-G1 over Elate in a race that in retrospect looks even stronger than initially given credit for.

 - UNIQUE BELLA (J. Hollendorfer)

 - BY THE MOON (M. Nevin)

 - FINEST CITY (I. Kruljac)

 - CURLIN’S APPROVAL (H. Alter)